By Conor Gaffney

 Crowds.
 Lines.
 Traffic.
 Delays.
 Cancellations.
 The list goes on and on.
 Indeed, traveling in the United States between between Thanksgiving and Christmas can be a nightmare, but is there a way to ease the pain?
 Yes, and it’s by following these basic steps:

-Traveling is a process, so it is essential to plan ahead.
+According to Live Your Aloha, traveling is a process, so it is essential to plan ahead.
 This includes booking flights weeks––ideally months––in advance.
 Flights departing on Tuesdays and Wednesdays are usually the cheapest, and Thursdays and Saturdays are the next cheapest days to fly.
 Planning ahead also limits the chance of last-minute cancellation fees, which vary extensively between airlines.

 Pack Lightly––and Smartly